tsackton/taelgarverse/docs/cosmology/religions/five-siblings/dunmari-religious-practice.md

 Reflecting the sense that priests are in some sense one of the divine family, they are referred to as Brother or Sister.

 The only formal, religious role of priests is to preside over festivals and public rites.
 In practice, most are also community leaders and civil administrators as well as religious figures.
-## Personal Prayer

-Despite the central role of temples in Dunmari society, most worship does not occur at them.
-Daily prayers, contemplation, and thanksgiving, as well as many personal and family rites, occur instead in personal or individual shrines.

-Although these are called shrines, physically they are portable icons and statuary of the gods.
-Most people have one of each of the Five gods, although some will have multiple versions, and occasionally individual travelers will just carry one.
-Mostly these are small icons, often statutes, that are easily portable and can be carried anywhere and set up easily to form a sacred space.

-Daily prayers, family rituals, and even acknowledgement of festivals among travelers who cannot return to a village or temple happen before these icons.
-They are sometimes seen as part of the family, and some have been passed down for many generations, although occasionally they will be cremated with the deceased as a way to ensure the spirits of the dead reach the halls of the gods.
 ## Rites and Rituals

 Rites and rituals in Dunmari culture are separated into communal rites, which take place at temple, and private rites, which take place before the family shrine.